-Choose Final Fantasy VII Rebirth for a huge, character-rich action RPG with standout combat, music, and side content.
-Skip it if open-world checklists, frequent minigames, or long playtimes wear you down.
+Choose Final Fantasy VII Rebirth if you want a huge, emotional action RPG with excellent combat, characters, music, and minigames.
+Skip it if open-world checklists, uneven pacing, visual/performance tradeoffs, or convoluted ending choices will wear you down.

 Best for